hashicorp/vagrant/website/docs/source/v2/provisioning/ansible.html.md

 group2
 ```

-The second option is for situations where you'd like to have more control over the inventory file.
+The second option is for situations where you'd like to have more control over the inventory management.
-If you provide the `ansible.inventory_path` option referencing a specific inventory file dedicated
-to your Vagrant project, that one will be used instead of generating it.
+With the `ansible.inventory_path` option, you can reference a specific inventory resource (e.g. a static inventory file, a [dynamic inventory script](http://docs.ansible.com/intro_dynamic_inventory.html) or even [multiple inventories stored in the same directory](http://docs.ansible.com/intro_dynamic_inventory.html#using-multiple-inventory-sources)).
+Vagrant will then use this inventory information instead of generating it.

-Such an inventory file for use with Vagrant might look like:
+A very simple inventory file for use with Vagrant might look like:

 ```
 default ansible_ssh_host=192.168.111.222